If you didn’t catch my introduction to the MBTI personality types article, then now is definitely time to check that one out. I’ll wait!

 ESFP: Treat yourself

 ESFPs appreciate life’s little luxuries and take pride in their sense of style and self-expression.
-As such, whether it’s great food, perfume, or hairband that makes your heart sing, treating yourself to a little something nice can work wonders.
+As such, whether it’s great and healthy food, perfume, or hairband that makes your heart sing, treating yourself to a little something nice can work wonders.

 It doesn’t matter even if no one else is around!
 You deserve to feel special regardless of external gaze.
 This treat, of course, doesn’t have to break the bank.
 Make yourself something delicious from the comfort of your own home, or try out a new inexpensive cosmetic product or fashion item to help you feel more like your beautiful and creative self.